safe-global/safe-wallet-web/src/components/settings/ImportAllDialog/documentation.md

 In the new interface navigate to `/import` or `Settings -> Data` and open the _Import all data_ modal.

-The import will only use specific information of this data:
+This will only import specific data:

 - The added Safes
-- The address book entries
+- The (valid*) address book entries

+* Only named, checksummed address book entries will be added.

 #### Address book